jonathanadeldev/qodum-web/README.md

 ## 📖 Overview

 Qodum is a modular ERP system for schools, built around how a school actually operates rather than as a generic admin template.
-It's live, in active use, and reflects **600+ commits** of continuous, real-world iteration — not a one-off build.

 Instead of one monolithic dashboard, Qodum is split into independent, role-aware modules — each with its own data models, server actions, and UI — that share a single authentication and permissions layer.